A circular order on edge-coloured trees and RNA m-diagrams: Induction on -Angulations of Polygons

-Exchange the colours of the edges coloured with $S_i$ and $S_{i+1}$ in $\B$ and recolour the boundary edges in $\B$ as required, using the rule that each $m$-gon in $\B$ must have the symbols $S_1,S_2,\ldots ,S_m$ clockwise on its boundary.
-Note that this only changes colours on the boundary edges of $m$-gons $M$ in $\B$ with a single internal edge in $\B$ which must be coloured $S_i$.
-Connected components of the complement of $\B$ in $P_n$ incident with such $m$-gons $M$ are then (temporarily) recoloured so as to be compatible with these colours.
+\textbf{Step 1}: Let $M_1,M_2$ be the two $m$-gons in $\B$ with $m-1$ boundary edges in $\B$, and let $e=e_1$ be the internal edge of $M_1$ in $\B$.
+Let $e_2,\ldots ,e_N$ be the other internal edges in $\B$, numbered so that $e_{i-1}$ and $e_i$ are incident for all $i$.
+If $e_1$ has colour $S_i$ (respectively, $S_{i+1}$), mutate edges $e_2,e_4,\ldots $ (respectively, $e_1,e_3,\ldots $), recolouring the new diagonals with $S_i$ and using the boundary rule to recolour the rest of the polygon.
+The labelling of an $m$-gon is given by the number of the $m$-gon before mutation whose intersection with the boundary of $\B$ was the same.

-\emph{Step 2}: For each connected component $C$ of the complement of $\B$ in $P_n$ incident with an $m$-gon $M$ inside $\B$ with $m-1$ boundary edges in $\B$ with internal edge $e$ in $\B$ coloured with $S_{i+1}$ (i.e.\ recoloured from $S_i$ in the above step), let $D = C \cup M$.
-Apply Lemma~\ref{Rotation Lemma} to $D$ to get a sequence of anticlockwise rotations rotating the induced $m$-angulation of $D$ anticlockwise.
-Colour the diagonals of $D$ using the colour $S_i$ on the edge $e$ and the clockwise rule for labelling $m$-gons.
-Note that this step has the same effect as detaching $C$ from an edge coloured $S_j$, $j\not=i,i+1$, of $M$ and reattaching it after Step 1 to a boundary edge of $M$ with the same symbol $S_j$ (one step anticlockwise around the boundary of $M$), keeping the original labelling of $C$ (i.e.\ from before Step 1).
+\textbf{Step 2}: Let $C_1,C_2$ be the union of the connected components of the complement of $\B$ in $P_n$ incident with $M_1,M_2$ respectively, and let $D_i = C_i \cup M_i$.
+Applying Lemma~\ref{Rotation Lemma} to $D_1,D_2$ we get a sequence of mutations rotating the induced $m$-angulation of each $D_i$ anticlockwise one step around its boundary.
+We recolour the diagonals according to the boundary rule.
+The label of the image of an $m$-gon under this rotation is the same.

+Note that Step 2 has the same effect as detaching each component of $C_i$ in the original $m$-angulation from an edge of $M$ coloured $S_j$, $j\not=i,i+1$, and reattaching it after Step 1 to a boundary edge of $M$ with the same symbol $S_j$ (now one step anticlockwise around the boundary of $M$), keeping the original colouring of the diagonals of $C_i$ (i.e.\ from before Step 1).
 Such a boundary edge of $M$ always exists, since $j\not=i,i+1$.
-Should no such component $C$ exist, no action is necessary.

-It is easy to see that the above procedure does not depend on the initial choice of $M$ as $m$-gon of $\B$ with $m-1$ boundary edges.
-Note also that the procedure commutes with any rotational symmetry of $P_n$ and so gives a well defined induction on a diagonal-coloured $m$-angulation of $P_n$ up to rotation which we denote the same way.
+It is easy to see that the above procedure does not depend on the initial choice of $M_1$.
+Note also that the procedure commutes with any rotational symmetry of $P_n$ and so gives a well defined induction on a diagonal-coloured $m$-angulation of $P_n$ up to rotation.